jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 Suril and I didn’t need to become experts on Java’s [`Semaphore`]( https://docs.oracle.com/javase%2F8%2Fdocs%2Fapi%2F%2F/java/util/concurrent/Semaphore.html).
 We just needed to understand [`boolean tryAcquire(long timeout, TimeUnit unit) throws InterruptedException`](https://docs.oracle.com/javase%2F8%2Fdocs%2Fapi%2F%2F/java/util/concurrent/Semaphore.html#tryAcquire-long-java.util.concurrent.TimeUnit-) well enough to emulate its behavior.

 From what we could tell the method only did three things:
-* Return true when it could acquire a permit.
+* Return `true` when it could acquire a permit.
-* Return false when it could not acquire a permit within the timeout period.
+* Return `false` when it could not acquire a permit within the timeout period.
-* Throw an InterruptedException when interrupted.
+* Throw an `InterruptedException` when interrupted.

 We only needed to create tests that confirmed that our code performed the expected behavior for each of these three `tryAcquire(…)` cases.

 # A Minor Refactoring to Introduce a Test Seam
-We can’t easily test our implementation in its current form.
-It is obdurate to having tests added to it.
+We could not easily test our implementation in its current form.
+It was obdurate to having tests added to it.
 Legacy code is often obdurate to testing.

-The method implementation was too tightly coupled to the `Semaphore`.
+The method implementation was tightly coupled to the `Semaphore`.
 It calls `tryAcquire(…)` directly.
-We need to refactor the implementation safely so that it is not quite as tightly coupled.
+We needed to refactor the implementation safely so that it would be not quite as tightly coupled.
 We used the [Extract Method](https://refactoring.guru/extract-method) refactoring to isolate `tryAcquire(…)`.
 Notice that the new extracted method, `isPermitAcquired(…)`, is package-private.
 We will need this in testing soon.
-I also renamed the extracted method, since I feel it’s more descriptive in the context of its use:
+I also renamed the extracted method here, since I feel it’s more descriptive in the context of its use:
 ```java
 class SoftwareUnderTest {
     private static Semaphore semaphore = new Semaphore(10);